 Figure 7.
-Suggested Vcc decoupling As shown in Figure 7, two decoupling capacitors are recommended $C{V1}$ and $C{V2}$ . $C{V1}$ can be a larger electrolytic, for example 47μF (50V), and is used to dampen low frequency drains on supply: $C{V1}$ does not need to be right next to the IC, but $C{V2}$ is used to decouple faster edge changes to Vcc, and should be a low ESR ceramic capacitor placed close to the Vcc pin.
-This component provides stability when Vcc is quickly pulled down with load from the IC.
-Typical values for $C{V2}$ are 0.1μF to 1μF.
-For applications with multiple gate driver ICs (for example BLDC motor drive with 3 x gate drivers as shown in Figure 1), one larger electrolytic ( $C{V1}$ ) can be used and the three low ESR ceramic caps ( $C{V2}$ , $C{V3}$ , $C{V4}$ ) should be used close to the Vcc pin (see Layout section also).
-Input Resistors The DGD2005 PWM inputs, HIN and LIN, are very high impedance inputs with a pull-down resistor on both inputs to COM (see Figure.
+Suggested Vcc decoupling As shown Figure 7, two decoupling capacitors are recommended C{V1} and C{V2} , C{V1} can be a larger electrolytic, for example 47μF, 50V and is used to dampen low frequency drains on supply: C{V1} does not need to be right next to the IC.
+But C{V2} is used to decouple faster edge changes to Vcc, and should be a low ESR ceramic capacitor placed close to the Vcc pin.
+This component provides stability when Vcc is quickly pulled down with load from the IC; typical values are 0.1μF to 1μF.
+For applications with multiple gate driver ICs (for example BLDC motor drive with 3 x gate drivers as shown in Figure 1), one larger electrolytic (C{V1}) can be used and the three ceramic caps (C{V2} , C{V3} , C{V4}) should be used close to the Vcc pin (see Layout section also).
+Input Resistors The IC PWM inputs, HIN and LIN, are very high impedance inputs with a pull down resistor (HIN) to COM, and a pull up resistor (LIN) to an internal 5V supply (see Figure.
 8).
-The pull-down resistor on HIN and LIN has a value of approximately 1MΩ.
+The pull down resistor on HIN has a value of $1.5M\Omega$ and the pull up resistor on LIN has a value of $1.5M\Omega$